 A recent study by researchers from University of British Columbia and Simon Fraser University found that boys experience more violence in their relationships than girls.
 Interestingly, the 5.8 percent – as opposed to 4.2 percent of girls – of teenager boys who admitted to being physically harmed on purpose did not necessarily identify themselves as victims.

-In July 2013, a study presented at the American Psychological Association’s annual meeting indicated that boys and girls suffer nearly equal amounts of dating violence, with teen girls actually reporting that they commit higher rates of dating violence than teen boys report.
-In 1999, a study of 2,000 middle school age children ages 12-14 revealed that almost 64 percent of the girls were physically violent in their dating relationships verses 43 percent of the boys.
+In July 2013, a study presented at the American Psychological Association’s annual meeting indicated that boys and girls suffer nearly equal amounts of dating violence.
+Teen girls actually reported that they commit higher rates of dating violence than teen boys report.
+In 1999, a study of 2,000 middle school age children ages 12-14 revealed that almost 64 percent of the girls were physically violent in their dating relationships.
+That’s verses 43 percent of the boys.
 Other studies in the 2000’s have found that boys and girls perpetrate both physical and emotional dating violence in equal numbers.

-Despite these realities, stereotypes and myths about who can be a victim or an aggressor prevail, putting our teenage boys at risk.
+Despite these realities, stereotypes and myths about who can be victims or aggressors prevail, putting our teenage boys at risk.
 How can we protect our sons?

 Violence is a behavior that children first learn by being the victim of or the witness to trauma and violence.
 Children can also be traumatized by viewing violent media.
 Over sixty years of research has consistently shown that physical punishment by parents or teachers increases childhood aggression and puts youth at high risk for replicating violence in adulthood.

 Family violence studies have also found that boys are the primary targets of both parental and school corporal punishment and other forms of physical abuse.
 Therefore, the first step to protecting your son from domestic violence is to parent and educate him in a respectful, compassionate and connected manner.